illydali/proj3-ecomm-react/README.md

 ### Content

 1. Home page showcases 'BESTSELLER' heading that is sorted into 4 random products each time page is loaded
-2. Single record view lists product specs, record discription and record label name with thumbnail image
+2. Single record view lists product specs, record description and record label name with thumbnail image
 3. Shopping cart page shows berakdown of items added by quantity and subtotal
 4. Order history page allows user to view all previous orders by clicking on button link